kingsamchen/asio-cmake/README.md

 )
 ```

-NOTE: `FetchContent_MakeAvailable()` is usable since CMake 3.14; but you can use other population commands for lower versions.
+NOTE: `FetchContent_MakeAvailable()` is available since CMake 3.14; but you can use other population commands in lower versions.

 ## Motivation